You are having a baby – congratulations!

 Weeks 13 to 16

 The baby is now starting to hear noises and the development of its vocal cords has begun.
 First of all it will perceive your heart beat, the noises coming from your stomach and intestine and it will start to get used to your voice.
-The face is shaping more.
+The face is taking shape.
 Although you may not feel it yet, the first movements of head, arms and legs have begun.

 Everything is moving